valory-xyz/open-operator-aks/README.md

    docker logs node0 --follow  # For the Tendermint node
    ```

-6. **Destroy the infrastructure.**  Run the "Destroy infrastructure" workflow using the GitHub interface:
+6. **Destroy the infrastructure.**  Run the "Destroy infrastructure" workflow using the GitHub interface.

-   <p align="center"><img src="docs/images/destroy-infrastructure-workflow.png" alt="Deploy service workflow" width=80%></p>

 This will destroy the resources created on AWS.
 Alternatively, you can also remove the resources using the AWS Management Console.

+   <p align="center"><img src="docs/images/destroy-infrastructure-workflow.png" alt="Deploy service workflow" width=80%></p>

 ## Deploy the service using the CLI